meza/achievementbooks/README.md

 - you don't need to deal with difficult formatting files
 - you can describe your books in an easy-to-read format
 - you can add/remove/edit entries without players losing their achievement progress
-- you can reload the books from the config without restarting the game
+- you can reload the books from the config without restarting the game (not since 1.18.1)

 ## User Manual

 ### Installing the Mod

-Currently, Achievement Books only supports 1.7.10-1.12, but is under active development for all other versions too.
+Make sure you're using [Fabric](http://fabricmc.net/)

-To install it, head over to the project's page on [CurseForge https://minecraft.curseforge.com/projects/achievement-books](https://minecraft.curseforge.com/projects/achievement-books) and download it into your minecraft installation's `mods` folder.
+To install the mod, head over to the project's page on [CurseForge https://minecraft.curseforge.com/projects/achievement-books](https://minecraft.curseforge.com/projects/achievement-books) and download it into your minecraft installation's `mods` folder.

 Note, that this is the same process for servers or clients.